citp/privacy-policy-historical/g/go/gow/gowfb.com.md

-> *The following text is extracted and transformed from the gowfb.com privacy policy that was archived on 2015-09-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150910034920id_/https%3A//www.gowfb.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gowfb.com privacy policy that was archived on 2019-04-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190405192444id_/https%3A//www.gowfb.com/pages/privacy) for the most accurate reproduction.*

-# Privacy Policy | GoWFB.com
+# Privacy – Wholesale Furniture Brokers

 Wholesale Furniture Brokers is committed to protecting your privacy and has implemented a verified P3P Privacy Policy.
 To learn more about P3P Privacy Policies, visit the [FAQ of P3P policies](http://www.w3.org/P3P/p3pfaq).